skyworkz/website/content/blog/reliable-local-development-for-infrequently-used-projects.md

 ---
 id: blog
-title: Reliable development setups for infrequently used projects
+title: Reliable codified development setups with GitPod
 description: Local development setups are hard, and they often don't age well.
-This blog outlines how you can fix that with codified cloud-based setups using GitPod
+This blog outlines how you can fix that with codified cloud-based development setups using GitPod
 author: Benny Cornelissen
 tags:
   - cloud
   - coding
   - productivity
-slug: reliable-development-setups-infrequently-projects
+slug: reliable-codified-development-setups-gitpod
 date: 2022-09-19
 images:
   - "/img/blog/gitpod-illustration.png"
 ---

 Local development is hard.
 Yes, if you pour enough time into it, you can have local setups that work fine, some might even be elegant.
 But not everyone has that kind of time, and not every project warrants it.
-Yet too often I find that in order to contribute to an open source project, I first have to time setting up all kinds of stuff to even get started.
+Too often I find that in order to contribute to an open source project, I first have to set up all kinds of stuff to even get started.
 And it's one thing if it's a project that I use a lot, and have intimate knowledge of, and is built on a tech stack I'm good at.
 Because that'll probably mean that it's fairly straightforward to get the development setup working properly, and it will also be worth the time I put into it.

 But it might also be the Sykworkz blog.
 Writing a blogpost like the one you're reading right now _should_ be about getting the content down.
 It _should_ be mostly about writing some Markdown.
 But it's not.
 In order to contribute I need a working setup of our CMS (in the appropriate version), I need to 'NPM install half-the-internet' for some frontend stuff I know very little about, and the rabbit hole goes from there.
 As a result, people didn't quite feel like contributing as much, or they would just write the Markdown, push it, and hope for the best.
 Obviously, that's not ideal, so we need something better.

 ## Codifying the development setup
 The first thing we want is to 'codify' the development setup.
 A `README` file that tells you to install a bunch of things and then run some arbitrary commands isn't good enough, and is also very prone to becoming outdated.
-One of the simples approaches would be to have a `Dockerfile` that provides a repeatable environment for at least running your code.
+One of the simplest approaches would be to have a `Dockerfile` that provides a repeatable environment for at least running your code.

 But why stop there?